Aminjon015/Aminjon015/README.md

 - 👋 Hi, I’m @Aminjon015 , was born in Uzbekistan.
-- 👀 I’m interested in programming and studied course of Java, C++.
+- 👀 I’m interested in programming and studied course of Java, C++, Python.
 - 🌱 I’m currently learning Java programming language.
 - 💞️ I’m looking to collaborate on learning any knowledge of programming language.
 - 📫 You can reach me on my Gmail : x.aminjon@gmail.com or my whatsapp number.